AVSLab/basilisk/src/simulation/environment/albedo/albedo.rst

       instConfig.fov
       instConfig.nHat_B
       instConfig.r_IB_B
-      albModule.addInstrumentConfig(instInMsgName, instConfig)
+      albModule.addInstrumentConfig(instConfig)

 or by using,

 .. code-block:: python

-      albModule.addInstrumentConfig(instInMsgName, fov, nHat_B, r_IB_B)
+      albModule.addInstrumentConfig(fov, nHat_B, r_IB_B)

 In the first case, if the variables are not defined for some reason and they are empty; then, default values are going to be used as :math:`fov = 90.` deg, :math:`\hat{n}_B = [ 1.0, 0.0, 0.0 ]`, :math:`r_{{IB}_B} = [ 0.0, 0.0, 0.0 ]`.
 The default values can be defined by the user as well.
 Both functions for the instrument configuration has the ability to do a sanity check for :math:`fov` being positive and :math:`\hat{n}_B` not having all zero elements.
 Also, :math:`\hat{n}_B` is always normalized.
 Then, the planet and albedo model function must be added.

 There are three options based on the albedo model to be used.
+In all cases the planet input message is provided as an argument and the method makes the albedo modue subscribe to this message.
-For "ALBEDO_AVG" case,
+For ``ALBEDO_AVG`` case,

 .. code-block:: python

-      albModule.addPlanetandAlbedoAverageModel(planetName)
+      albModule.addPlanetandAlbedoAverageModel(planetMsg)

 where albedo average value is calculated automatically based on the given planet, and

 .. code-block:: python

-      albModule.addPlanetandAlbedoAverageModel(planetName, ALB_avg, numLat, numLon)
+      albModule.addPlanetandAlbedoAverageModel(planetMsg, ALB_avg, numLat, numLon)

 where the user can set the albedo average value.
-Number of latitude/longitude can also be specified or set to a negative value to let default values being used instead (``numLat = 180`` and ``numLon = 360``).
+Number of latitude/longitude can also be specified or set to a negative value to let default values being used instead (``defaultNumLat = 180`` and ``defaultNumLon = 360``).
 The default values can be changed by the user as well.
 For ``ALBEDO_DATA`` case,

 .. code-block:: python

-      albModule.addPlanetandAlbedoDataModel(planetName, dataPath, fileName)
+      albModule.addPlanetandAlbedoDataModel(planetMsg, dataPath, fileName)

 where the user can define the data path and file name for the albedo data to be used.
 The model can  be added to a task like other simModels.